 “If there's an era this album represents, it's 1990s Dublin," Flynn, who moved to the States in 1997, concludes.
 "The ‘90s was Ireland reaching the quarter finals of the World Cup, The Commitments, the Manhattan Cafe (on CD cover photo) after a night on the razz.
 I've heard people say that's when Ireland started getting a bit of confidence in herself, a precursor to the Celtic Tiger years.
 All I know is that it was a very fun time.”

-Airplay support (thank you!) so far from: Celtic Crush on SiriusXM, Profiles In Folk 91.1 FM WSHU and 89.9 FM WSUF in Connecticut, Down the Back Lane on WXNA 101.5 FM Nashville, Maui Celtic Music Hour KAKU 88.5 FM Maui, Celtic Music Radio 95 FM in Glasgow, The Irish Music Show and Ceol Anocht on KCLR 96 FM in Kilkenny, Celtic Music Hour on KMUZ 88.5 FM & 100.7 FM in Salem and Keizer, Cats in Our Laps on KPTZ 91.9 FM in Port Townsend, Celt Radio on KZFR in Chico CA, Hootenanny Power on WRKF in Baton Rouge LA, Celtic Cadence on KVMR in Grass Valley CA, Acoustic Blender on WESU FM in Middletown CT, One Step Beyond on KOWS 92.5FM in Sonoma, Ireland Tonight WDCB 90.9 FM in Chicago, The Celtic Show on WRFG 89.3 FM in Atlanta, Whiskey Before Breakfast on WRCT 88.3 Pittsburgh, Windy City Irish Radio on 750AM WNDZ in Chicago, 'On The Eire' on Charity Radio in Dublin Ireland, The Revolution Starts Now on WHUP-LP 104.7 in Hillsborough in NC, Sing Out Radio Magazine on WDIY FM in Allentown, PA, Celtic Harvest on WUTC in Chattanooga in TN, The Hudson Valley Rag Shop on WVKR 91.3 in Ploughkeepsie in NY, Pub Songs and Stories Podcast, From Albion And Beyond on KUAR FM 89.1 in Little Rock, AR, The Celtic Universe on KWMR in Point Reyes, CA, Folk Fury on KTEP 88.5FM in El Paso, TX., The Catskills Cafe WIOX 91.3 FM in Roxbury, NY, Folk on Sunday and Kidnappers Ceilidh, Radio Kidnappers 1431AM & 104.7FM Hastings, New Zealand, The New Brick Road on KVMR in Nevada City, CA, The Celtic Show on WRFG 89.3 FM in Atlanta, GA, Out Of The Woods Radio (nationally and internationally syndicated), Just Us Folk in Kitchener, Canada, After Midnight and Midweek Music Miscellany on Dublin City FM in Dublin, Ireland, The New Brick Road on KVMR in Nevada City, CA, Hudson River Sampler on WAMC in Albany, New York, Marty In The Morning on RTE Lyric FM in Ireland, Trail Mix on Kansas Public Radio, Kitchen Party Ceilidh on WICR in Indianapolis, Radio Nowhere Worldwide on FolkMusicNotebook.com.
+Airplay support (thank you!) so far from: Thistle and Shamrock on NPR, Celtic Crush on SiriusXM, Profiles In Folk 91.1 FM WSHU and 89.9 FM WSUF in Connecticut, Down the Back Lane on WXNA 101.5 FM Nashville, Maui Celtic Music Hour KAKU 88.5 FM Maui, Celtic Music Radio 95 FM in Glasgow, The Irish Music Show and Ceol Anocht on KCLR 96 FM in Kilkenny, Celtic Music Hour on KMUZ 88.5 FM & 100.7 FM in Salem and Keizer, Cats in Our Laps on KPTZ 91.9 FM in Port Townsend, Celt Radio on KZFR in Chico CA, Hootenanny Power on WRKF in Baton Rouge LA, Celtic Cadence on KVMR in Grass Valley CA, Acoustic Blender on WESU FM in Middletown CT, One Step Beyond on KOWS 92.5FM in Sonoma, Ireland Tonight WDCB 90.9 FM in Chicago, The Celtic Show on WRFG 89.3 FM in Atlanta, Whiskey Before Breakfast on WRCT 88.3 Pittsburgh, Windy City Irish Radio on 750AM WNDZ in Chicago, 'On The Eire' on Charity Radio in Dublin Ireland, The Revolution Starts Now on WHUP-LP 104.7 in Hillsborough in NC, Sing Out Radio Magazine on WDIY FM in Allentown, PA, Celtic Harvest on WUTC in Chattanooga in TN, The Hudson Valley Rag Shop on WVKR 91.3 in Ploughkeepsie in NY, Pub Songs and Stories Podcast, From Albion And Beyond on KUAR FM 89.1 in Little Rock, AR, The Celtic Universe on KWMR in Point Reyes, CA, Folk Fury on KTEP 88.5FM in El Paso, TX., The Catskills Cafe WIOX 91.3 FM in Roxbury, NY, Folk on Sunday and Kidnappers Ceilidh, Radio Kidnappers 1431AM & 104.7FM Hastings, New Zealand, The New Brick Road on KVMR in Nevada City, CA, The Celtic Show on WRFG 89.3 FM in Atlanta, GA, Out Of The Woods Radio (nationally and internationally syndicated), Just Us Folk in Kitchener, Canada, After Midnight and Midweek Music Miscellany on Dublin City FM in Dublin, Ireland, The New Brick Road on KVMR in Nevada City, CA, Hudson River Sampler on WAMC in Albany, New York, Marty In The Morning on RTE Lyric FM in Ireland, Trail Mix on Kansas Public Radio, Kitchen Party Ceilidh on WICR in Indianapolis, Radio Nowhere Worldwide on FolkMusicNotebook.com.

 All songs by Eamonn Flynn except * by Thomas Moore